i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Format
 ``````
+Does NOT use the standard LS2 header specified above.

 ::

+  - Type (1 byte)
+    Not actually in header, but part of data covered by signature.
+    Take from field in Database Store Message.
+    TODO to be reviewed/decided.
   - Hash of the service name (implicit, in the Database Store message)
   - Hash of the Creator (floodfill) (32 bytes)
   - Published timestamp (8 bytes)